GBH/letmein/README.md

 letmein
 =======

 **letmein** is a minimalistic authentication plugin for Rails 3 applications.
-It doesn't have anything other than the LetMeIn::Session object that you can use to authenticate logins.
+It doesn't have anything other than the UserSession (or WhateverSession) object that you can use to authenticate logins.

 Setup
 =====